 Wild Horses and Burros

-Their Role in the Pioneer Spirit of the West
+Their Role in the American Southwest

 Horses and burros, with common evolutionary origins in North America, submitted to domestication five millennia ago.
 Across five continents, they became instruments of exploration, conquest, migration, colonization, agriculture, prospecting, adventure and sport.
 They have forged a unique bond with the human species.
 They set the standard for the human quality of common sense in the ranch lands of our western states, where it was called “horse” sense.